Skip to content

 Retirement fund rollover process - Financing a franchise

-ROBS allows you to use retirement funds (401(k) or IRA) to finance a business without early withdrawal penalties or taxes.
+ROBS allows franchisees to use retirement funds (401(k) or IRA) to finance a business without early withdrawal penalties or taxes.

-• How it Works: You establish a C-Corporation.
-Your retirement plan rolls over into a new plan sponsored by the corporation, which then purchases stock in the company.
-The funds from this stock purchase fund the franchise.
+• How it Works: The franchisee establishes a C-Corporation.
+Their retirement plan rolls over into a new plan sponsored by the corporation, which then purchases stock in the company.
+The funds from this stock purchase capitalize the franchise.

 Equipment Leasing and Fleet Financing

-For franchises relying on machinery or vehicles, leasing is an excellent strategy.
+For franchises relying on machinery or vehicles, leasing preserves cash for operations.

-• Cash Flow: Leasing avoids large upfront expenditures, preserving cash for operations.
+• Cash Flow: Leasing avoids large upfront expenditures, keeping working capital available for the ramp-up period.

-• Upgrades: It's easier to stay current with technology by upgrading at the end of a lease term.
+• Upgrades: Easier to stay current with technology by upgrading at the end of a lease term.

 Preparing Your Application and Financial Documentation

-• Personal Financial Statement (PFS): A snapshot of your assets and liabilities.
+• Personal Financial Statement (PFS): A snapshot of assets and liabilities that every lender will request.

 • Tax Returns and Credit History: Lenders typically require several years of returns.
-A strong credit score improves approval chances and terms.
+Include credit score requirements in your franchisee qualification criteria so candidates address issues before they reach the lending stage.

-• Franchise Disclosure Document (FDD): Lenders will review Items 5 and 7 to understand the total capital required.
+• Franchise Disclosure Document (FDD): Lenders review Items 5 and 7 to understand total capital required.
+Development directors who prepare a lender-facing summary of these items — paired with site-level scoring output — reduce the back-and-forth that delays closings.

 Evaluating the Fine Print

-• Loan Covenants: Conditions you must meet, such as maintaining specific financial ratios or providing regular reports.
+• Loan Covenants: Conditions the franchisee must meet, such as maintaining specific financial ratios or providing regular reports.
+These covenants must be achievable at the projected revenue for the approved site — which is why accurate site selection analysis matters before the loan closes.

-• Prepayment Penalties: Check if you'll be penalized for paying off the loan early.
+• Prepayment Penalties: Check if the franchisee will be penalized for paying off the loan early.
+This affects the economics of a high-performing unit.

 Frequently Asked Questions about Financing a Franchise